Before we begin, let’s briefly look at the average cost of a funeral and who is supposed to be paying for it.

 Some companies and trade unions offer survivor benefits for the family of a deceased employee.

 All eligible veterans are entitled to a proper burial in a national cemetery with no charge for the internment, gravesite, headstone, or vault.
 The family is responsible for any additional charges.
-The Veterans Administration (V.A.) makes additional burial allowance payments in cases of death during while in active duty, from service-related injuries, in a V.A. facility, or when the veteran was receiving a VA pension or disability.
-Veterans’ spouses and dependents are entitled to some burial benefits.
+The Veterans Administration (V.A.) makes additional burial allowance payments in cases of death while on active duty, from service-related injuries, while in a V.A. facility, or when the veteran was receiving a V.A. pension or disability.

 Some states help families of homicide victims with funeral expenses through their Victim Compensation Program.
 For example, New York State will pay up to $6,000 for the funeral of a homicide victim.
 Check for options in your state.